FractalFir/rustc_codegen_clr/README.md

 Compiling Rust to CLR is potentially better for the JIT.
 Since CLR's JIT now "sees" all the code, it can make better decisions regarding optimization, producing faster code.
 # Licensing
-`rustc_codegen_clr` is dual licensed under MIT license and Apache License, Version 2.0.
+`rustc_codegen_clr` is dual licensed under MIT license or Apache License, Version 2.0.
 # Compatibility?
 `rustc_codegen_clr` is tested solely on Linux x86_64.
 Anything else *should*, but does not have to work.
 # How far is the project along: